 Ballen on Samsø’s eastern coast is a very popular marina for all boating people.
 The atmosphere is lively and there is always something worth stopping here for.
 It is also often jam-packed so if you plan to go there, bundle up your nerves and give it a go.

 Samsø has become well-known for its efforts in self-sufficiency on the energy front.
 It also has lots of locally grown organic goods on offer and lots of these are available in Ballen.
-The bakery is a delight, the fish stand offers good quality and if you prefer to sit down to a meal, you can’t complain either.
+The food is a delight, the fish stand offers good quality and if you prefer to sit down to a meal, you can’t complain either.

 Go, See and Do:

-Just up the main road is Den Gamle Købmandsgård (The old Merchant’s house, the site is also in English!) where you can buy some of the wonderfully tasty, locally-produced goods and also stay for the night, if your boat has gotten too crowded or you just need a bed that doesn’t rock in the wind.
+Just down the main road is Den Gamle Købmandsgård (The old Merchant’s house, the site is also in English!) where you can buy some of the wonderfully tasty, locally-produced goods and also stay for the night, if your boat has gotten too crowded or you just need a bed that doesn’t rock in the wind.
 The mustards are delicious as are the jams.
 The hardest part is making a choice which ones to try.

 One of my favorite stores in Ballen is the knitting store between the footbridge and the supermarket.
 If you do some handcraft yourself it is very inspiring and great quality.
 Go in and admire some of the locally crafted beanies, jumpers, scarves and lots more.
-You never know when the weather might turn rough up in these parts.
+You never know when the weather might turn rough in these parts.

 If you would like more information on bike tours, check out visitsamsø.dk for some ideas.
 This site is a good one for any general information on the island, definitely worth a look.
 For example check the dates for the Produce Festival or the Children’s Cultural festival, both usually held in June.

 There are a few spots around the marina to go for a meal, but if you are in the need for a snack or would like to buy some fresh or smoked fish, go to Ballen Fisk right at the harbour.
 The fish patties are a must!
 In normal and salmon, you can’t go by them.

 If you have children on board, Ballen has a large crab catching area that will keep the little ones amused for hours on end.
 It is right at the inner beach, so it is usually quite easy to keep an eye on them.